ArtificerRepo/artificer/s-ramp-demos/s-ramp-demos-mvn-integration/README.md

 # Depending on an artifact deployed to S-RAMP

 Now that the 'artifacts' JAR is safely tucked away in the S-RAMP repository, the 'app' project (which depends on the 'artifacts' JAR) can be built.
-But first, make sure you don't already have the 'artifacts' JAR installed in your local .m2 repository!

-Delete the 'artifacts' JAR from your local .m2 repository:

-	$ rm -rf ~/.m2/repository/org/overlord/sramp/demos/s-ramp-demos-mvn-integration-artifacts

 Ok great, now go ahead and build the 'app':